-BusyCal can manage all your to do items (also known as tasks or reminders).
-To dos can be displayed in a To Do List and/or in the calendar on the date they are due.
+BusyCal can manage all your tasks (also known as to dos or reminders).
+Tasks can be displayed in a Task List and/or in the calendar on the date they are due.

-- Dated To Dos — To dos with a due date are displayed in the calendar and optionally on the To Do List.
+- Dated Tasks — Tasks with a due date are displayed in the calendar and optionally on the Task List.

-- Timed To Do — To dos with a due date and time can be displayed in the calendar and optionally on the To Do List.
+- Timed Task — Tasks with a due date and time can be displayed in the calendar and optionally on the Task List.

-- Undated To Dos — To dos without a due date are displayed in the To Do List only, although you can hide them there if you prefer.
+- Undated Tasks — To dos without a due date are displayed in the Task List only, although you can hide them there if you prefer.

-To show the To Do List, tap To Do at the bottom of BusyCal’s main screen.
+To show the Task List, tap Task at the bottom of BusyCal’s main screen.

-The To Do List can be sorted by Due Date, Priority, Title, Calendar, Tag, or Manually.
+The Task List can be sorted by Due Date, Priority, Title, Calendar, Tag, or Manually.
 To change the sort order, tap the current sort order at the top of the screen (such as “By Due Date”), tap Sort By, and then tap the new sort criterion.

-You can also set the following options there to filter the To Do List:
+You can also set the following options there to filter the Task List:

-- Show Items Due — Tap this followed by the the due date range you want to appear on the list: Hide Dated To Dos; or By Today, By Tomorrow, By Next Week, By Next Month, or By Next Year.
+- Show Items Due — Tap this followed by the the due date range you want to appear on the list: Hide Dated Tasks; or By Today, By Tomorrow, By Next Week, By Next Month, or By Next Year.

-- Show Completed — Tap this followed by how far back you want completed to dos to appear on the list, based on the date items were marked as completed: None, Today, Since Yesterday, Since Last Week, Since Last Month, or Since Last Year.
+- Show Completed — Tap this followed by how far back you want completed tasks to appear on the list, based on the date items were marked as completed: None, Today, Since Yesterday, Since Last Week, Since Last Month, or Since Last Year.

-- Show Items With No Due Date — Turn this on or off to show or hide undated to dos.
+- Show Items With No Due Date — Turn this on or off to show or hide undated tasks.

-Regardless of your To Do List settings, dated to dos and completed to dos can optionally appear in the calendar on the date they are due or completed.
-If a to do is not completed on its due date, it carries forward each day until completed.
-To control whether or not to dos appear in the calendar, go to Settings > Show To Dos in Calendar and select the settings you prefer.
+Regardless of your Task List settings, dated tasks and completed tasks can optionally appear in the calendar on the date they are due or completed.
+If a task is not completed on its due date, it carries forward each day until completed.
+To control whether or not tasks appear in the calendar, go to Settings > Show Tasks in Calendar and select the settings you prefer.

-To create a new to do, tap the + (plus) icon in the upper-right corner of BusyCal’s calendar (or To Do List) view.
-Then tap To Do, and fill in the details.
-To make it a dated to do, turn on Due Date and fill in the date; for a timed to do, also turn on Due Time and fill in the time.
+To create a new task, tap the + (plus) icon in the upper-right corner of BusyCal’s calendar (or Task List) view.
+Then tap Task, and fill in the details.
+To make it a dated task, turn on Due Date and fill in the date; for a timed task, also turn on Due Time and fill in the time.
 Then tap Done.

-If you have turned on Settings > New Event Defaults > Create with Natural Language, you can also create to dos using Natural Language.
-If a date is included, BusyCal creates a dated to do with a due date.
-Otherwise, an undated to do with no due date is created.
+If you have turned on Settings > New Event Defaults > Create with Natural Language, you can also create tasks using Natural Language.
+If a date is included, BusyCal creates a dated task with a due date.
+Otherwise, an undated task with no due date is created.
 For example:

 - Call Bob